Anxiety is a normal reaction to stress and can be beneficial in some situations. It can alert us to dangers and help us prepare and pay attention.

 Expert Q&A: Anxiety Disorders

 They can.
 They are the best option for mild anxiety that most of us experience from time to time.
-There are many instructional books on relaxation exercises (often paired with deep breathing) and meditation, which is a form of relaxation.
+There are many books, online resources and apps with relaxation exercises (often paired with deep breathing) and meditation guidance.
 They are relatively simple to learn.
 These approaches can provide relief and can be used anywhere once the person understands the method.
 Mental health professionals can guide the person who needs a more personal approach to learning relaxation or meditation.

 Yes.
 There are many medications that have FDA approval to treat anxiety disorders.
 Several members of the benzodiazepine class are routinely used to provide relief from anxiety.
 These minor tranquilizers are safe and effective, but should be used for short-term relief.
 They have many side effects, including drowsiness, and can be habit forming at higher doses.
 People taking these medications should not use heavy machinery or drive until they understand how the medication might affect them.